What is the Cost of Living in Japan Per Month in USD

 We both work for employers that pay our housing costs, so we have no housing costs in Japan.
 However, we’ve met a lot of other expats and Japanese friends in our neighborhood.
 We polled our friends here and calculated the average rent for a three bedroom/two bath house in Hayama (walking distance to the beach!) to be approximately $1,500 a month.
 Some homes can rent for more than $3,000 a month in Hayama, but we’ve found that $1,500 a month can get you a nice home.

 Move-in costs for a $1,500/month rental, however, can really add up.
-When moving into a new place in Japan, upfront costs before moving in can include: first month’s rent, last month’s rent, a realtor’s fee (around the cost of one month’s rent), and a deposit!
+When moving into a new place to live in Japan, upfront costs before moving in can include: first month’s rent, last month’s rent, a realtor’s fee (around the cost of one month’s rent), and a deposit!

 - Cost of Living in Hong Kong Per Month